Table of Contents

 • The process ensures uniformity in cross-section and composition, resulting in fewer defects such as porosity and segregation.

-• The controlled cooling rates enhance grain structure and mechanical properties of the cast product.
+• The controlled cooling rates enhance the rain structure and mechanical properties of the cast product.

 • Automation in continuous casting reduces labor requirements compared to traditional methods, contributing to overall cost-effectiveness.

-Applications: The continous casting common producing semi-finished products like billets, blooms, or slabs for further processing.
+Applications: The continuous casting common producing semi-finished products like billets, blooms, or slabs for further processing.

 11. Gravity Die Casting